-The bend in the River Ems clearly identifies the target area and the damage to the old aqueduct (red circle) is clearly visible.
-Although the newer, wider aqueduct is undamaged (yellow rectangle), the raid was hailed as a major success.
+The bend in the River Ems identifies the target area and the damage to the old aqueduct (red circle) is clearly visible.
+Although the newer aqueduct was still open to traffic (yellow rectangle), the raid was hailed as a major success.

 The 'old' aqueduct was badly damaged but it would take the German's less than two weeks to make a full repair.
-Although the 'bypass' aqueduct was unaffected the attack did hinder the movement of war material to the invasion ports at a most critical point in the war.
+The 'bypass' aqueduct was unaffected by this raid but it is possible that the attack played its part in hindering the movement of war material to the invasion ports at a most critical point in the war.

 Two images of the damaged aqueduct, the first showing water still flowing through the breach and the second, when the emergency gates had been closed.

 Images courtesy of Herbert Ründe and the Heimatverein-Graven.

 A German police helicopter pilot's view of the aqueduct looking in the direction of the attack.......image courtesy of Herbert Ründe.